The Best Kayak Fishing Rod On The Market Today: Kayak Anglers Guide

 Why We Chose It

-St. Croix only offers a fast action for this spinning rod which might limit some of your fishing techniques, but it is still a good all-around fishing pole.
+St. Croix only offers a fast action for this spinning rod which will hamper some of your fishing techniques, such as when using heavier lures, but it is still a good all-around fishing pole.

-The St. Croix Mojo Yak Spinning Rod is the best kayak spinning rod because it’s one of the only rods specifically designed for kayak fishing.
-This is an excellent mid-range fishing rod.
+The St. Croix Mojo Yak Spinning Rod is the best kayak spinning rod because it’s one of the only spinning rods specifically designed for kayak fishing.
+This is an excellent mid-range fishing rod for the price and design.

 Specs